Why do we need this research?

 Researchers supported by Tommy’s have developed a safe way of taking pictures of the baby and placenta using Magnetic Resonance Imaging (MRI) scans.
 They hope that studying the placenta in this way will make it easier to detect problems linked to high blood pressure.
 It is also possible to use an MRI scan to see how well the baby’s brain is developing, which could help healthcare professionals spot the babies who are struggling the most.

 After analysing all the MRI scans and samples taken during the study, the team noticed that the placentas from women with pre-eclampsia showed signs that they may not have been getting enough oxygen.
 The placentas were also overly mature compared to the placentas of women who had uncomplicated pregnancies, and there were signs that placental blood vessel development was impaired and that blood flow to the placenta was poor.
 Some women with chronic hypertension had features that were similar to those with pre-eclampsia, while others had features that were similar to those with uncomplicated pregnancies.
+In the women with chronic hypertension who had placental changes, the abnormalities were visible before they developed complications such as pre-eclampsia.

 What difference will this project make?